Who will be the next pope? Here are some possible candidates

 Age is also a factor, with the last two conclaves opting for older popes to ensure shorter pontificates.

 Papal candidates are known as “papabile” or translated from the Italian, “pope-able.”
-The vast majority of the papabile were appointed by Pope Francis, although two were chosen by Benedict XVI.
+The vast majority of the papabile were appointed by Pope Francis.
+Just two were chosen by his predecessors.
 Here are some of the contenders.

 Along with the frontrunners, other candidates might also emerge.

-Note: This article has been updated to reflect two papabile were chosen by Pope Francis’ predecessors.